dex4er/tf/README.md

 ### `tf refresh`

-The same as `terraform refresh` with less verbose output.
+The same as `terraform apply -refresh-only` with less verbose output.

 The command accepts resource name as an argument without `-target=` option.